fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

     you want to map your click position to the nearest graphic object for example.

-The `event_handler` is a user-defined function that accepts a singular event object (`ev`) as an argument.
+The `event_handler` is a user-defined function that accepts an event instance as the first and only positional argument.
-Information about the contents of the event object argument can be found below.
+Information about the structure of event instances are described below.
 The `"event_type"` is a string that identifies the type of event; this can be either a `pygfx.Event` or a `Graphic` property event.
 See the above graphic-specific properties that can be used for events and below for the available `pygfx` events.

-Available `pygfx` Events:
+Rendering engine (``pygfx``) events:
     - "key_down"
     - "key_up"
     - "pointer_down"